 Editor's note: The details of the establishment of the MM context are defined in the solutions for MM key issue.

-2. The UE sends a PDU Session Establishment Request to the CP-MM, and may include information describing the service and connectivity requirements for the PDU Session establishment.
-The UE may also provide authentication information to be used to authorize the PDU Session Establishment via the external data network.
+2. The UE sends a PDU Session Establishment Request to the CP-MM, includes s the PDU Connectivity Requirements, may include a DN Name, and a DN User Identity..

-3. The CP-MM selects the CP-SM function to serve the UE, and forwards the request to the selected CP-SM.
+3. The CP-MM selects the CP-SM function to serve the UE based on the DN Name and the PDU connectivity requirements, and forwards the request to the selected CP-SM.
+The CP-MM may e.g. select a CP-SM in the VPLMN for Data Networks and services to be provided by the VPLMN, and a CP-SM in the HPLMN for Data Networks and services to be provided by the HPLMN and for home routed traffic.

 4. The CP-SM verifies the UE request for the PDU Session based on the information provided by the UE with respect to the UE profile, and whether there are already existing PDU Sessions for the same data network.
-The CP-SM may optionally trigger the authentication of the PDU Session Establishment Request with the external data network based on the authentication information provided by the UE.
-During the authentication procedure, the data network may provide a connectivity profile to the CP-SM containing service specific requirements (e.g. QoS, connectivity type, etc.).
+If the UE has provided a DN User Identity, the CP-SM triggers the authentication and authorization of the PDU Session Establishment Request with the SDB in the external data network based on the DN User Identity provided by the UE.
+During the authentication procedure, the data network may provide a connectivity profile to the CP-SM containing DN Service-specific Requirements (e.g. QoS, connectivity type, etc.) which override the connectivity requirements provided by the UE.
 If the UE already has PDU Sessions to the same data network, the CP-SM verifies if additional PDU Sessions are allowed.

-5. The CP-SM may interact with the policing function to determine the policies to be applied to the PDU Session.
+5. The CP-SM may interact with the policing function to determine the policies to be applied to the PDU Session, and if received from the SDB provides the DN Service-specific Requirements.

-6. The CP-SM establishes the resources required for the PDU Session.
+6. The CP-SM interacts with the AN for the establishment of the resources required for the PDU Session.

+7. The CP-SM:

-6a.
-For the establishment of a first PDU Session to a data network, the CP-SM selects a UP-GW.
-The CP-SM interacts with the UP-GW for the establishment of the PDU Session (e.g. IP address allocation for PDU Session for IP traffic).
+7a. interacts with the UP-GW(s) for the establishment of the PDU Session (e.g. IP address allocation for PDU Session for IP traffic).

-6b.
-For the establishment of an additional PDU Session to a data network for which a PDU Session exists, the CP-SM verifies if the same UP-GW can be used and, e.g. based on the connectivity requirements, the subscription profile, etc.), may select a different UP-GW to serve the new PDU Session.
-If a new UP-GW is required, the CP-SM selects a new UP-GW (e.g. based on the information describing the service, the requirements for the PDU Session, the connectivity profile, etc.) and interacts with the UP-GW for the establishment of the PDU Session (e.g. IP address allocation for PDU Session for IP traffic).
+7b.
+If it selects new UP-GW(s) to serve the PDU Session, the CP-SM interacts with the new UP-GW(s) for the establishment of the PDU Session (e.g. IP address allocation for PDU Session for IP traffic).

-6c.
-The CP-SM interacts with the AN for the establishment of the PDU Session.

-7. The CP-SM confirms to the UE the establishment of the PDU Session and includes information related to the PDU Session contexts (e.g. IP addresses, etc.).
+8. The CP-SM confirms to the UE the establishment of the PDU Session and includes information related to the PDU Session contexts (e.g. IP addresses, etc.).

+For roaming scenarios, when PDU Session traffic is home routed, the CP-SM may be located in the HPLMN, or there may be a CP-SM in the VPLMN and a CP-SM in the HPLMN.
+If two CP-SM functions are involved, in steps 7a and 7b the CP-SM in the VPLMN interacts with the CP-SM in the HPLMN for the UP-GW selection.
+Control of the PDU Session establishment may be in VPLMN or HPLMN (i.e. CP-SM in HPLMN may just perform UP-GW selection

 6.x.3 Solution evaluation